Philosophy Professor at UNC Chapel Hill

 “Catch Up” class (in case any of the above topics take more time than planned)

-I will be giving out solutions to the problem sets approximately one week after the assignments
+I will give out (either in class or by email) solutions to the problem sets approximately one week after the assignments

 are due.
 Any work turned in after the solutions have been given out will receive a zero.